-Discovered in the 1960’s by a group of chiropractors in the States, Kinesiology offers an wholistic approach successfully dealing with the multitude of health issues that are a sign of our times.
+Discovered in the 1960’s by a group of chiropractors in the States, Kinesiology offers an wholistic approach successfully dealing with the multitude of health issues.

-Kinesiology combines traditional oriental principles (similar to those used in acupuncture and shiatsu) with a modern western health discipline called muscle monitoring to assess and correct imbalances in the body’s different structures.
+Kinesiology combines traditional oriental principles (similar to those used in acupuncture and shiatsu) with a modern western health discipline called muscle monitoring to assess and correct imbalances in the body.

 An American Chiropractor, George Goodheart D.C., began to use muscle testing to evaluate muscle function, posture and general body imbalances.
 George Goodheart realized the connection between muscle (body) and meridian (physical/etheric body) – and with that the body/energy connection was made.